-With the extreme weather changes, great lawns in Minnesota can be a challenge.
-If your lawn is patchy and in need of rejuvenation, instead of digging up your lawn, consider overseeding, which will produce a richer lawn suited to your area.
+Great lawns in Minnesota can be a challenge with the extreme weather changes.
+If your lawn is patchy and in need of rejuvenation, consider overseeding instead of digging up your lawn, which will produce a richer lawn suited to your area.
 The choice of the best grass seed for overseeding in Minnesota is important for that beautiful lush, green lawn you’ll want to walk barefoot on.

 Minnesota has a cooler climate, so the best grasses for planting are those suited to cooler climates, such as Kentucky bluegrass and the Fescues.
 For overseeding, the variety that is selected should be compatible with the look and quality of turf with the existing lawn.
 The choice of the best grass seed for overseeding in Minnesota also depends on the area that is being overseeded, especially if it is in the sun or the shade.